vectordotdev/content-old/posts/loggingPython.md

 ## Wrapping Up

 Logs can be a pain to deal with.
-That’s why we recommend a [cloud-based provider](https://timber.io/) that can deal with aggregating the logs and making them intuitive, but it’s difficult to try new technology when the payoff isn’t obvious.
+That’s why we recommend a [cloud-based provider](https://timber.io/) that can deal with aggregating the logs and making them intuitive, but it’s difficult to try new technology when the payoff isn’t visible.

 #### Source of Truth

 If you take anything away from this post, it should be that logs serve as the _source of truth_ for the user’s actions.
-Even for ephemeral actions, such as putting an item into and out of a cart, it’s essential to be able to trace the user’s steps during a bug report and the logs allow you to trace their actions between all your [MicroServices](https://timber.io/blog/docker-and-the-rise-of-microservices/).
+Even for ephemeral actions, such as putting an item into and out of a cart, it’s essential to be able to trace the user’s steps during a bug report, and the logs allow you to determine their actions between all your [MicroServices](https://timber.io/blog/docker-and-the-rise-of-microservices/).

 ***Instead of doing this yourself, we’ve got a pretty awesome service [here @ Timber](https://timber.io/) (it’s seriously great) that automatically captures context with your logs to make debugging easier.
 Try us out for (completely) free; you don’t even need a credit card!***